kirandash/django/scrum_board_ui/README.md

 4. Create src/components/ui/ScrumList.js to hold the view.
 Pass the sample data to UI view through wrapper.
 5. Add ScrumListContainer wrapper to App.js.
 Delete all CSS from App.css

+### 6.3 Create ScrumCard Component - container and ui components
+1. This component will hold all the cards in our application.
+2. Create src/components/containers/ScrumCard.js to hold the wrapper.
+3. Create src/components/ui/ScrumCard.js to hold the view.
+4. Add ScrumCardContainer wrapper to ScrumList.js.